Jul 01, 2021 By Team YoungWonks *

 Developed by Epic Games, Unreal Engine is a widely used game engine.
 The original version was released in 1998 and over the years, it has continued to remain popular.
 The USP of the Unreal Engine is its flexibility; it allows for the development of games into unique experiences.
 The latest version, Unreal Engine 4, is said to be the easiest one to use for game development professionals.
 New designers may have to start with other engines and work their way up before working with Unreal Engine.
 Games created using Unreal Engine are supported on platforms such as Microsoft Windows, MacOS, Linux, SteamOS, HTML5, iOS, Android, Nintendo Switch, PlayStation 4, Xbox One, Magic Leap One, Oculus Rift and Google Daydream among others.
 A popular game made using Unreal Engine would be Fortnite, which was a big hit even on American video live streaming service Twitch upon its release in 2017.
 Unreal Engine 4, which was launched in 2014, follows a subscription model where it can be downloaded for free (its source code is available on GitHub).
 Use in commercial products brings royalty into play, typically Epic Games charges developers 5 percent of revenues from sales.
-Epic has announced Unreal Engine 5 to be shipped by early-2022.
+Epic has announced Unreal Engine 5 to be shipped in the first half of 2022.
 For more information, visit: https://www.unrealengine.com/.

 A free lightweight, cross-platform 2D and 3D game engine implemented in C++, Urho3D has been released under the MIT license.
 The Urho3D wiki page on GitHub shares all that one will need to get started.
 To begin with, there’s a set of How-To Guides for the following OSes: Windows with Visual Studio, Windows with MinGW, Android and Linux.
 There’s also a complete list of features shared on the website, including the version in which those features were first implemented.
 In addition to the thorough discussion on many topics - developing basic material effects for rendering is also addressed here- on the forum, there are walkthroughs for working on one’s first project.
 Currently on version 1.7, Urho3D has an actively contributing community.
 The downside has been made rather obvious on the page as well: the main one being that one needs to be fairly proficient in C++ for performance-critical code and working on areas such as networking, physics, and animation.
 For more information, visit: https://github.com/urho3d/Urho3D/wiki.